HirokiHamaguchi/latexlint/README.md

 Detect `\ref{eq:` in `.tex` files.
 You should likely use `\eqref{eq:` instead.

-This commands automatically adds parentheses around the reference.
+This command automatically adds parentheses around the reference.

 ### LLSharp

 Detect `\sharp` in `.tex` or `.md` files.
-You should likely use `\#` instead for [number sign](https://en.wikipedia.org/wiki/Number_sign).
+You should likely use `\#` instead for the [number sign](https://en.wikipedia.org/wiki/Number_sign).

 ![doc/LLSharp](https://github.com/hari64boli64/latexlint/blob/master/doc/LLSharp.png?raw=true)